 Ozempic® (Semaglutide)

-Ozempic® is FDA-approved for helping adults with type 2 diabetes manage their blood sugar levels.
-While weight loss often happens as a side benefit, it's not officially approved just for dropping pounds.
-If your doctor suggests using it for weight management, make sure you understand this off-label use and feel comfortable with the decision.
+Ozempic® is FDA-approved for helping adults with type 2 diabetes manage blood sugar levels.
+While many patients experience weight loss as a secondary effect, it’s not officially approved solely for weight management.
+If your doctor recommends it for this purpose, it’s important to understand that this would be an off-label use.

 Getting to a healthy weight is personal, and what works varies from person to person.
 For some folks, prescription medications can be a valuable tool when combined with doctor-guided nutrition plans, regular exercise, and behavioral changes that stick.